rqlite/rqlite.io/content/en/docs/install-rqlite/building-from-source/_index.md

 ```

 ### Compilation errors locating SQLite functions
 If, during compilation, you experience [errors](https://github.com/rqlite/rqlite/issues/1763) about undefined SQLite functions, [your C compilation step is probably not configured correctly](https://github.com/mattn/go-sqlite3?tab=readme-ov-file#compilation).
-Check that you have a C compiler installed and that the environment variable `CGO_ENABLED` must be set to 1.
-You can [explicitly set the C compiler](https://pkg.go.dev/cmd/cgo) using the CC environment variable.
+Check that you have a C compiler installed and that the environment variable `CGO_ENABLED` is set to 1.
+You can [explicitly set the C compiler](https://pkg.go.dev/cmd/cgo) using the `CC` environment variable.

 ### Code generation
-_This step is not necessary unless you are making changes to Protobuf defintions or command-line flags._
+_This step is not necessary unless you are making changes to Protobuf definitions or command-line flags._

 ```bash
 go install google.golang.org/protobuf/cmd/protoc-gen-go